-Finally, we assess the importance of hydrogen recombination for the light curves.
-We performed several runs with a simple $\Gamma$-law EOS but otherwise identical opacity prescriptions, radiation solvers, and initial conditions.
-The results are shown in Figure~\ref{fig:recomb} in the Appendix.
+Finally, we assess the importance of H and He recombination for the light curves.
+We performed several runs with a simple $\Gamma$-law EOS and H-only EOS but otherwise identical radiation solvers and initial conditions.
+The results are shown in Figure~\ref{fig:recomb} in Appendix~\ref{app:tests}.
 We find that hydrogen recombination in the EOS is able to extend the duration and luminosity of the plateau/second peak, but this is highly dependent on initial conditions.
 For runs with CBM, hydrogen recombination extends the plateau by only about 20\,days and does not significantly change the luminosity.
 Without CBM, the effect depends on the ratio of $E_\text{rec}$ to the total thermal energy of the gas.
 For $\tejin = 5\times 10^5$\,K, the thermal energy is dominated by radiation and recombination has little effect.
 For $\tejin = 1\times 10^5$\,K, recombination is a substantial contribution to the overall initial energy and the light curves with and without recombination are very different.
-Based on these results, we conclude that including recombination of other species such as helium will have similar effect to changing the uncertain initial thermal state of the ejecta and that recombination effects will be relatively more important for events with lower luminosities.
-In addition, storing the energy in recombination instead of ideal gas or radiative energy leads to smaller pressures and permits slower expansion velocities.
+Differences in plateau luminosities and durations between H-only and H+He EOS are very small.